Jbleezy/BO1-Reimagined/README.md

 * Free perk effect now only gives the perk to the player who threw the QED
 * Revive player effect now only revives players near where the QED was thrown
 * Random weapon powerup now gives player max ammo on a weapon if they already have the weapon
-* Starburst weapon effect no longer has any explosive weapons
+* Starburst weapons no longer damage players
 * Removed red powerup effect
 * Removed unupgrade weapon effect
 * All other effects and random powerup effect have a chance of spawning when none of the forced effects are activated